aleuca/simpleCalendar/README.md

 ## Usage

-Make sure you have MongoDB installed on your client Visit `http://localhost:5000` for the landing page.
+Make sure you have MongoDB installed on your client \n Visit `http://localhost:5000` for the landing page.

 ## Setup